 To rationalize the empirical findings, I incorporated imperfect labor mobility in an otherwise standard economic geography model.
 By introducing a tractable worker reallocation choice where mobility is impeded by sectoral and spatial mobility frictions, the model allows for rich interactions between local labor markets and can trace out how an external demand shock affects connected local labor markets.
-To characterize the welfare effects of an external demand shock, I extend the sufficient statistic approach to gains from trade by Arkolakis et al. (2012) and derive a closed-form formula for the gains from trade that takes domestic reallocation into account.
-In this model, spatial and sectoral labor flows can be used as sufficient statistics to quantify and decompose gains from trade, taking domestic reallocation and associated efficiency gains into account.
+I fully estimate the model and simulate the Spanish economy in the absence of the WWI shock.
+I find that the real income gains are highly heterogenous across space and that the limited labor mobility did an imperfect in transmitting these gains across space.
+As a result the Spanish economy was subject to substantial congestion in the labor market which limited the gains from trade.